-WE ARE LOOKING FOR NEW BOARD MEMBERS!
+WE ARE LOOKING FOR NEW BOARD MEMBERS

-We bring people together to co-create wonderful art and spectacular events that animate spaces, connecting people to places and telling stories that reflect the lives of the people.
+To bring people together to co-create wonderful art and spectacular events that animate spaces, connecting people to places and telling stories that reflect the lives of the people.

 Wonder and Magic – we want people to laugh out loud, point, shout and see themselves and their world in a whole new way.
 We want to leave some sparkle in people’s lives when we go.

-Co-creation – we want communities to help to shape and make the events so that they can call them their own.
+Co-creation – we want communities to help to shape and make events so that they can call them their own.

 Memories not mess – as a sector-leader in environmentally friendly cultural events, we will keep working to further reduce our environmental impact so that all we leave behind are happy memories.

-Strategic planning and our next steps:
+Strategic planning and our next steps

 Income generation – developing a fundraising strategy and income plan that reflects the changes to the sector and diversifies our income streams

-Brand development – we want to better connect with audiences and clients, so we are reimagining how we can do that, including a review of all communication tools and systems
+Brand development – we want to better connect with audiences and clients, so we are re-imagining how we can do that, including a review of all communication tools and systems

 We are keen to hear from people who have previous board experience (particularly within the charitable or third-sector) as well as people who bring specialist skills but may not have served on a board previously.
 You may be looking for additional board experience or to embark on your first director role.
 We will provide induction and training to suit your needs.
 We are particularly interested in hearing from people with:

-Finance skills – you may currently work in a financial role or you may have retired from a role where rigorous financial management was a core aspect of your job
+Finance skills – you may currently work in a financial role or you may have retired from a role where rigorous financial management was a core aspect of your job;

-Fundraising – you may work as a fundraiser or have extensive experience of it as a key part of your work in the arts or any sector
+Fundraising – you may work as a fundraiser or have extensive experience of it as a key part of your work in the arts or any sector;

-Professional arts experience – you might be an outdoor arts professional, though we welcome interest from people across the cultural sector
+Professional arts experience – you might be an outdoor arts professional, though we welcome interest from people across the cultural sector;

 Your next step